Automatic picture transmission: Current status

+There are currently no satellites that transmit APT.
+NOAA-15, the last satellite to transmit APT, was decommissioned on August 19, 2025.
+Previous satellites such as Sich-1 and the METEOR series of satellites operated on APT, but have since reached the end of their operational lifespans.

 Future

 With improvements in electronics, analog transmission systems have given way to digital transmissions systems.
 NOAA-19, called NOAA-N' prior to its launch on 6 February 2009, is the last satellite to carry an APT system.
-The MetOp program, a collaboration between NOAA and EUMETSAT, has switched to Low Rate Picture Transmission (LRPT) for its new polar-orbit satellites.
+The MetOp program, a collaboration between NOAA and EUMETSAT, as well as the Russian METEOR-M program have switched to Low Rate Picture Transmission (LRPT) for their new polar-orbit satellites.

+Since the NOAA-20 satellite, most of the NOAA satellites have their lowest transmission frequency at 7812 MHz in the C Band, making reception by the general public impractical since unlike older schemes (APT, LRPT) they require a dish antenna with a specialised antenna feed etc.